mseminatore/firth/README.md

 # Welcome to Firth!
 **Firth** is an experimental programming language heavily inspired by Forth.
+Its goals are to be small, fast and efficient, portable and embeddable.

 > If you are new to Forth, you can learn n1 lot of the basics at
 > [Easy Forth](https://skilldrick.github.io/easyforth/).
 I also highly recommend